Fel-FFXI/TitleReportGenerator/README.md

 Then simply:

 1.)
-Copy/paste your missing titles between Line 15 and Line 209 (one title per line).
+Delete titles between Line 15 and 209, and Copy/paste YOUR missing titles there (one title per line).

 2.)
 Run `python titlereportgenerator.py`